httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Some non-normative examples of additional requirements an application might define are:

 - Requiring a specific set of header fields to be signed (e.g., `Authorization`, `Digest`).
-- Enforcing a maximum signature age.
+- Enforcing a maximum signature age from the time of the `created` time stamp.
+- Rejection of signatures past the expiration time in the `expires` time stamp.
+Note that the expiration time is a hint from the signer and that a verifier can always reject a signature ahead of its expiration time.
-- Prohibition of signature metadata parameters, such as runtime algorithm signaling with the `alg` parameter.
+- Prohibition of certain signature metadata parameters, such as runtime algorithm signaling with the `alg` parameter when the algorithm is determined from the key information.
+- Ensuring successful dereferencing of the `keyid` parameter to valid and appropriate key material.
 - Prohibiting the use of certain algorithms, or mandating the use of a specific algorithm.
 - Requiring keys to be of a certain size (e.g., 2048 bits vs. 1024 bits).
 - Enforcing uniqueness of a `nonce` value.